AdobeDocs/cc-everywhere/src/pages/guides/review/index.md

 ## Overview

-This guideline outlines the process for reviewing and submitting an integration using the Adobe Express Embed SDK.
-Whether you’re embedding the Full Editor, Quick Actions, or Modules, adhering to these guidelines will ensure a seamless experience for users and maintain consistency across all implementations.
+This guideline outlines the process for submitting an integration using the Adobe Express Embed SDK for review.
+Whether you’re embedding the Full Editor, Quick Actions, or Modules, adhering to these guidelines will ensure a seamless experience for your users and maintain consistency across all implementations.

 <InlineAlert variant="help" slots="text" />